Overview of Georgia Taxes

-Richmond County is consolidated with the city of Augusta and is often referred to as Augusta-Richmond County or Augusta.
-Property taxes in the county are relatively low, but tax rates are high.
-The typical homeowner in Richmond County pays $1,176 annually in property taxes, making the effective tax rate 1.17%.
-The most recent total millage rate in Augusta-Richmond County is 31.095 mills.
+Richmond County is virtually synonymous with the city of Augusta, as it's often referred to as Augusta-Richmond County or Augusta.
+Property tax payments in the county are relatively low, but tax rates are high.
+The typical homeowner in Richmond County pays a reasonable $1,184 in property taxes annually, but that makes the effective tax rate a fairly expensive 1.18%.
+The total millage rate in the city of Augusta is 35.73 mills.

 Of the 159 counties in Georgia, property tax rates in Muscogee County are lower than 75% of them.
-The average effective tax rate is 0.85%, well below both state and national averages.
-The median property tax payment in Muscogee County is $1,183.
+The average effective tax rate is 0.88%, well below both state and national averages.
+The median property tax payment in Muscogee County is $1,239.